数据代理

 SDK Integration

 By integrating ChatBI into your existing system through the SDK, you can implement more complex business logic and achieve finer control, such as customizing the UI.
-The SDK provides a wealth of configuration options to meet personalized needs.
+The SDK offers a wealth of configuration options to meet personalized needs.
 Depending on your development team's tech stack, choose the appropriate SDK integration method.
-We offer two JavaScript SDKs: Native JS SDK and React JS SDK.
+We provide two JavaScript SDKs: Native JS SDK and React JS SDK.

 How to choose which SDK to use?